 - Designed to use minimal system resources.

-After playing around with iRacing telemetry data for a while one thing lead to another and in the end I wanted to create a fuel app that was simple, portable, VR friendly, quick to setup, with no app dependencies and that used minimal system resources.
+After playing around with iRacing telemetry data for a while one thing lead to another and in the end I wanted to create an iRacing fuel calculator app that was simple, portable, VR friendly, quick to setup, with no app dependencies and that used minimal system resources.

 32-bit and 64-bit versions are supported.